auca/com.410/Practice_Tasks/Practice_03.md

 ## Problem #14-15: "if" and "switch"

-Analyze the structured constructs of the C program below with `gdb` or `radare2`.
+Analyze the structured constructs of the C program below with `gdb`, `radare2`, or the [Godbolt Compiler Explorer](https://godbolt.org).
 Focus on how the `if` constructs are implemented.
+Try rewriting the code using only one-way `if` constructs with a `goto` jump to a label inside and nothing else.
+Read chapter 5 of the C Programming: A Modern Approach, 2'nd Edition by K. N. King at the end.

 ```C
 #include <stdio.h>